What is Synchronicity?

 The term synchronicity is coined by Jung to express a concept that belongs to him: the acausal connection of two or more psychic and physical phenomena.

 inflation) was holding her back from assimilating unconscious materials.

-Cetonia Aurata or the
+Cetonia Aurata - the

-constellation of an archetype, which, in his view, is a process that engages equally objective manifestations, in the physical world, and subjective ones, in the psychological universe.
+Behind all these phenomena he places the constellation of an archetype which, in his view, engages equally objective manifestations - in the physical world - and subjective ones - in the individual's psyche.

 Jung's book on synchronicity

-Synchronicity, as an explicative theory, applies to phenomena from the area of parapsychology, prevision and premonition, to I Ching (the specific method of consulting the Oracle of Changes), to astrology and many other borderline fields.
+Synchronicity, as an explicative theory, applies to phenomena from the area of parapsychology -

+premonition, telepathy, dreams and so forth - to I Ching (the specific method of consulting and the functioning of the Oracle), astrology and many other borderline fields.

-information that was not public, or vice versa, when psychotherapists get information about their patients.
+not public, or vice versa, when psychotherapists get information about their patients.
 The latter case is attested by Jung in his accounts.

 - The best source for the study of synchronicity is Jung's book Synchronicity: An Acausal Connecting Principle.
 You may order this work from Amazon.com: http://amzn.to/2AsqTV0.